 C101.5.1 Compliance materials.
 The code official shall be permitted to approve specific computer software, worksheets, compliance manuals and other similar materials that meet the intent of this code.

 SECTION C102

-ALTERNATE MATERIALSMETHOD OF CONSTRUCTION, DESIGN OR INSULATING SYSTEMS
+ALTERNATIVE MATERIALS, DESIGN AND METHODS OF CONSTRUCTION AND EQUIPMENT